kevin369ml/My-TensorFlow-tutorials/03 TFRecord/README.md

 # How to transform our data into TFRecord?
-  1. transform data into TFRecord
+  1. transform data into TFRecord format
-  2. read TFRecord
+  2. read TFRecord file
   3. generate batch